High Mileage Car Insurance: How Your Annual Miles Affect Rates

 • High mileage on a clean record still raises your baseline premium

-• Telematics data can work against you if your driving habits are poor
+• Behavior-based telematics can increase rates if your habits are poor

 How to Accurately Estimate Your Annual Mileage